jeffsalvail-CU/intro-to-python/README.md

      There are other ways I will also show, but this is my favourite.
   4) That's it!

-After the workshop I will post resources here, including the notebook we made.
+I have uploaded notebooks from the workshop here.
+I included a little puzzle at the end of one, I suggest you give it a try!